justafish/drupal_amazons3/README.md

   [to use correct S3 URLs](https://www.drupal.org/node/2479483#comment-9872933).
 - File Entity also needs to be patched
   [to work properly with the Media Internet module](https://www.drupal.org/node/2482757#comment-9889991).

-## Known Issues

-### Bucket names with "." in them
-Newer versions of OpenSSL also have issues with buckets with "." in their names.
-Bucket names with dots in them will use a slightly different path when delivering files over SSL.
-This is only relevant if you're not using a CNAME to alias a bucket to your own domain.
-See https://forums.aws.amazon.com/thread.jspa?threadID=69108&start=0&tstart=0#308166

-### Image Styles
-Image styles are delivered first through the private file system, which generates a derivative on S3 and is served from S3 thereafter.
-Don't expect it to be fast the first time!

-## Installation
-- Download and install Libraries, AWS SDK and AmazonS3 Drupal modules.
-- Configure AWS SDK at /admin/config/media/awssdk
-- Configure your bucket setttings at /admin/config/media/amazon

 ## Usage